 The Nunasvaara graphite unit extends over 15km of strike, of which less than 8% has been drill tested to date.
 Rock samples collected by Talga over this graphitic unit average 26.2% Cg, with grades up to 46.7% Cg encountered.
 Potential exists for a significant expansion of the resource base in the future.

 In early 2014 a breakthrough in the processing pathway for Nunasvaara graphite demonstrated a simple and effective way to produce graphene in bulk quantitites during the same one-step process as used for graphite liberation.
-The method of mining and processing Nunasvaara becomes cheaper, with ore being quarried in solid blocks and processed without crushing/grinding yet liberating graphene nanoplatelets of high quality along with fine flake graphite.
-A scoping study was completed in 2014 to evaluate Nunasvaara as a stand-alone project supplying both graphite and graphene.
+The method of mining and processing Nunasvaara becomes dust fee, with ore being wet cut quarried as solid 5-7 tonne blocks and processed electro-chemically rather than crushing/grinding.
+This produces industrial quantities of graphene nanoplatelets of high quality along with micrographite (D90 <10 micron).
+A scoping study was completed in November 2014 (see ASX:TLG) to evaluate Nunasvaara as a stand-alone project supplying both graphite and graphene.
 The study showed the project has the potential to support a 20+ year mine life based on the 2014 JORC Indicated resource only, which has since been doubled.
 An advanced process test facility has been constructed in Rudolstadt, Germany to upscale the processing route for full scale development in Sweden in future.
+Trial mining of 5,000 tonnes graphite ore was successfully completed in 2016 to provide sample material for the scale up process test work.